Finite-sample analysis of M-estimators using self-concordance: Introduction and problem formulation

-sufficient in the case of pseudo self-concordant losses, cf.~Theorem~\ref{th:crb-fake-improved}, up to the distribution constants and logarithmic in~$1/\delta$ factors.
-The extra assumption is rather mild: we require that the \textit{calibrated design}~$\wt X(\theta) := [\ell''(Y,X^\T\theta)]^{1/2}X$ has subgaussian tails at any point~$\theta$ within the \textit{Dikin ellipsoid} of~$\theta_*$ with some radius~$r > 0$,

-rather than only at the true optimum~$\theta_*$.
-Specifically, we require~$r \gsim 1$ for canonically self-concordant losses, and~$r \gsim 1/\sqrt{\rho}$ for pseudo self-concordant losses (we also motivate the latter choice on the example of logistic regression with Gaussian design).
-This assumption allows to control the uniform deviations of the empirical Hessians from their means on~$\Theta_r(\theta_*)$, leading to the reduced sample size.
-The analysis is complicated by the fact that self-concordance of the individual losses \textit{does not} imply self-concordance of empirical risk.
-Instead, control of sample Hessians on~$\Theta_r(\theta_*)$ is achieved by noting that self-concordance of the losses suffices to control Hessians in a small Dikin ellipsoid with radius~$O(1/d^{\kappa})$ for some~$\kappa > 0$, and combining this observation with a simple covering argument.
+-- the $r$-radius \textit{Dikin ellipsoid} of the population risk at~$\theta_*$. specifically, we require~$r = 1$ for canonically self-concordant losses, and~$r = 1/\sqrt{\rho}$ for pseudo self-concordant losses.
+This assumption is still local, and is not much more restrictive in some practical situations: in Appendix~\ref{sec:subgaussian-check} we show, informally, that in the case of logistic regression with Gaussian design, the tails of~$\wt X(\theta)$ over~$\theta \in \Theta_{1/\sqrt{\rho}}(\theta_*)$ are not heavier than those of~$\wt X(\theta_*)$ (see Proposition~\ref{prop:logistic-case-study}).
+It allows to control the uniform deviations of the empirical Hessians from their means on~$\Theta_r(\theta_*)$, leading to the reduced sample size as per the following result.

-We hypothesize that the bounds~\eqref{eq:critical-improved-intro-mine}--\eqref{eq:critical-improved-intro-fake} are optimal up to the~$\log(d)$ factor, i.e., the empirical risk minimizer cannot provably achieve the nonasymptotic version of~\eqref{eq:crb-prob} when the sample size is sublinear in~$\deff$ or~$d$.
-This hypothesis is based on the following observations: \begin{itemize} \item the linear growth of~$n$ in~$d$ is necessary to estimate the local metric related to~$\nabla L(\theta_*)$; \item the linear growth of~$n$ in~$\deff$ is necessary to have small score~$\|\nabla L_n(\theta_*)\|_{\He} \le c$, which is the key property allowing to localize~$\wh\theta_n$ to the neighborhood of the true optimum~$\theta_*$. \end{itemize}